apps-for-linux/apps-for-linux.github.io/src/content/blog/lens.md

 ---
 title: "Lens"
+description: |
-summary: "Lens is the most powerful IDE for Kubernetes developers and operators"
+ "Lens is the most powerful IDE for Kubernetes developers and operators"
 date: 2025-01-16T00:00:00Z
 categories: ["Development"]
 authors: